 g.
 FFA Members must wear official FFA dress as approved by the three county chapters.

 h.
 Horse, Mini Horse and Pony are expected to follow the dress code listed above with the following exceptions: western boots are required.

+i.
+Shooting sports: See shooting sports division for dress code.

 DRESS FOR ALL INTERVIEWS